taikoxyz/taiko-mono/packages/protocol/DESIGN.md

   - Otherwise, a L2 block with all transactions will be produced.
 - Option 2:
   - If the txList is invalid or at least one of its transactions is invalid, no L2 block will be produced;
-  - Otherwise, a L2 block with qualified transactions will be produced(all unquanlifed transactions dropped).
+  - Otherwise, a L2 block with qualified transactions will be produced(all valid but unquanlifed transactions dropped).
 The worst-case scenario is that an empty block is produced.

 ### False Proving a txList